mdreves/projux/README.md

 When you call attach next time it will pick back right were you left off.

+# Projux and SBT (Simple Build Tool) - Continuous linting, testing, ...

+Projux provides a plugin for use with Scala's SBT (Simple Build Tool).
+Although Scala must be installed to use sbt, the projux plugin is intended to be used by non-Scala projects.
+To use the plugin the following must be
+installed:

+1. Scala (2.10 or later)
+2. SBT (0.13)

+Once Scala is installed, the plugin itself does not need to be installed;
+instead, just run the `psbt` command to launch sbt with the plugin.
+Once launched, many of the same commands used from the command line (format, lint, build, ...) can be run from the SBT command line.
+The difference is that in SBT you don't need to specify the targets.
+All files associated with the project (based on the environment variable settings at the time of launching `psbt`) are used as targets.
+With each subsequent call to a given command, only those files that changed since the last run are used as targets.
+You can also make use of SBT's watcher to automatically run a command whenever a project file is changed.

+Examples:
+        >format                      # format files
+        >~lint                       # watch for changes and auto-lint
+        >build                       # build
+        >~test                       # watch for changes and auto-test ...

+# Projux and VIM

+Projux supports starting up VIM in server mode using the `pvim` command.
+When used, vim will be started with a server name that matches the current `$PROJECT_NAME` environment variable.
+Unfortunately, server mode in VIM is not like EMACS, you can't open multiple windows and share buffers.
+It is mainly used to send information from one TMUX window to another window running the VIM server (e.g. sending the quickfix output from a build in one window to VIM in running in another window in order to display the errors in Syntastic).

 # Project Management Commands

 ## project